joyceworks/flowchart-react/README.md

 | stroke |             | string |         | false    |

 ##### SupportedSVGTextProps

+Node text props, only `fill` is supported, for more information, please refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute).

+Works when `title` is a string.

 | Props  | Description | Type   | Default | Required |
 |--------|-------------|:-------|---------|----------|